 Currently contracted export coal volumes are 192.5 mtpa in Q4 2017.
-They are essentially stable at approximately this level until export volumes start to decline in 2024, falling to 152 mtpa in 2027.
-ARTC contracts on a rolling 10 year "evergreen" basis and access holders are choosing to not roll-over some volume.
+They are essentially stable at approximately this level until they start to decline in 2024, falling to 146 mtpa in 2027.
+ARTC contracts on a rolling 10 year "evergreen" basis and producers are choosing to not roll-over some volume.
 This volume is not currently being replaced by new volume contracts.
+Contracted volumes also include up to 9.5 mtpa of domestic coal.